michaelpeluso/Rent-A-Car-TermProject/README.md

 # Rent-A-Car-TermProject
 Below is an in depth description of the project directory and how data from an Oracle database is fetched.

+## Project Summary
+A multi-locational car dealership's database with 8 tables, each holding information about vehicles, vehicle make and models, registration tickets, reservations, customers, each location, and prices.
+A full stack application was created and used to view this data in a simplified presentation. users can also create their own custom queries that show any data they specifically want to see.
+Used: HTML, JavaScript, Oracle SQL Developer, Node JS, Express JS

 ## TL;DR
 This creates a long line of function calls between several files allowing data from an Oracle database to be viewed on a webpage.
 Simply put, the SQL query is built from user input.
 Then a connection is made to the database, the query is executed, and that data is sent back to the user as output.